machal/cssmine-content/font-face-tipy.md

 Are you using your own font files on a website?
 In other words: are you not using cloud solutions such as Google Fonts?
-Then it is good to know that if you want to use fonts in various sizes and variants, you have to make appropriate CSS declarations and have files with appropriate cuts ready.
+Then it is good to know that if you want to use fonts in various sizes and variants, you have to make appropriate CSS declarations and have files with appropriate font cuts ready.

 This applies primarily to the italic and bold cut.
 If you declare the font like this…